 There are only two trains (one in each direction) that pass through here each day, leaving Mandalay at 4 am and arriving in Pin Oo Lwin at 7.40 am.
 Time moves slowly in Myanmar, but an adventure comes along quickly.

 Hsipaw is a beautiful area for trekking so the train ride out of there into the surrounding plains is just as scenic.
-However, much of the train ride, while staring eagerly out of the window at the beautiful, untouched country (bar the odd slash and burn episode in the fields) is spent wondering, “When will we cross the bridge?”
+However, much of the train ride, while staring eagerly out of the window at the beautiful countryside (bar the odd slash and burn episode in the fields) is spent wondering, “When will we cross the bridge?”

 Is Crossing the Goteik Viaduct Dangerous?